jgarber623/sixtwothree.org/src/posts/_posts/2015-02-12-the-practical-case-for-progressive-enhancement.md

 In conversation, Josh asked about testing progressively-enhanced websites.
 His concern was that progressive enhancement would mean _more_ testing since you'd have a "basic" experience and an "enhanced" experience, each needing rigorous automated and manual testing.
 More testing is _always_ better, but it can certainly run up cost quickly.

 I posit that a progressively-enhanced website may require _less_ testing.
 Any Web developer worth her salt should be able to build out a website that looks good at a basic level—meaning HTML and CSS—in most common browsers.
-She should also test her work along the way, correcting _major_ layout problems as they arise.
-Now, keep in mind that [websites don't need to look the same in every browser](http://dowebsitesneedtolookexactlythesameineverybrowser.com/).
+She should also test her work along the way, correcting _major_ layout problems as they arise, keeing in mind that [websites don't need to look the same in every browser](http://dowebsitesneedtolookexactlythesameineverybrowser.com/).

 Start by building the basic structure and layout and enhance upward from there, providing a better experience to more capable browsers and devices.
 The sky's the limit!
 When it comes time to add JavaScript—and that time _will_ come—there are a variety of techniques for ensuring that the appropriate browsers execute your code.
 The BBC's [Cutting the mustard](http://responsivenews.co.uk/post/18948466399/cutting-the-mustard) technique is a personal favorite.